 Washington University's Policy on Discrimination and Harassment is published in The Record, in the university's faculty information handbook, and online at wustl.edu/policies.
-It is also included in this guide as Appendix K. You also may obtain a copy of the policy from Human Resources offices at N. Brookings Hall, Room 126, on the Danforth Campus; Room 150, 7509 Forsyth Blvd., on the West Campus; or from the School of Medicine Human Resources office; 4595 Children's Place, Room 1600.
+It is also included in this guide as Appendix H. You also may obtain a copy of the policy from Human Resources offices at 621 N. Skinker; or from the School of Medicine Human Resources office; 4595 Children's Place, Room